Best Dental Assistant Schools in Florida – 2023

 The certificate offered by the college is a 45-week course.
 Placing significant impetus on experiential learning, towards the end of the coursework you will go through a 180 clock hours of externship.
 This allows you to put the newly acquired skills to practice in a clinical setting.
 The curriculum includes a range of topics from computer skills and office procedure to dental ethics and law, from dental anatomy to infection control and from dental materials to dental radiology.
 You will also complete a course in expanded dental assistant function, a requirement for dental assisting practice in Florida.

-Dental Assistant Career Outlook in Florida - 2019
+Dental Assistant Career Information For Florida - 2023

 How Many Dental Assistants are Currently Employed in FL?